Professor of Economics

 Philip Leverhulme Prize 2016

 Professor Manova's research explores three themes in international economics: (i) global value chains and firm production networks; (ii) financial frictions in international trade and investment; and (iii) firm productivity, quality, and management practices.
 Her research has been published in leading academic journals and policy forums such as Quarterly Journal of Economics, Journal of Political Economy, Review of Economic Studies, Review of Economics and Statistics, Annual Review of Economics, Journal of International Economics, and VoxEU.
 She has expertise on Europe, China and the Americas.
-She frequently speaks at academic conferences, as well as policy events at the World Bank, IMF, WTO, ECB, US Federal Reserve System, and Bank of England among others.
+She frequently speaks at academic conferences, as well as policy events at the World Bank, IMF, OECD, WTO, ECB, US Federal Reserve System, and Bank of England among others.
 She also delivers mini-courses at universities in Europe and Asia and training workshops at government institutions.